fmgarage/ft-fms-docker/README.md

 **global_cleanup**

-This removes any dangling volumes (attached to no container) and removes the docker network `fms-net`, when no container named `fms-*` is left.
+This removes any dangling volumes (attached to no container) and also removes the docker network `fms-net`, when no container named `fms-*` is left.

 ### Accessing files

 Relevant directories are being mounted into the container as volumes.
 These volumes are bound to their corresponding folders on the host in the `fms-data` folder.
-In case the container is removed, it is possible to run a new container with the persisted state from the compose file.
-It is recommended not to edit these files, while the server is running.
+In case the container is removed, it is possible to run a new container with the persisted state with the `tools/start_server` script.
+It is recommended not to edit these files while the server is running.

 The directories include databases, logs, configs and extensions.